Back to menu | Plan

 - A door in the east part of the south wall was blocked with opus latericium.
 Against it an arched basin with opus signinum on the inside was set.
 The basin probably received water through a lead pipe connected with a conduit below Via delle Corporazioni.
 Near the basin is a hole for discharging the water, leading to a sewer skirting the south wall.
 Together with an L-shaped wall, the arched basin seems to have formed a bar counter.
 The masonry of the fountain is similar to that of the counter.

 The north wall of room b is of opus latericium.
 According to the plans of Vaglieri and Gismondi there was a secondary door in the east part, today the entire wall is of bricks.
-In room b a raise floor was found.
+In room b a raised floor was found.
 Between the small piers of the suspensura (0.40 x 0.22) a fragment of a marble inscription was found (CIL XIV S, 4457; a fragment belonging to it had already been found on the east side of the square).
 The east wall was revetted with tubuli through which hot air passed.
 The raised floor was reached from room a along three steps.
 No traces of the furnace have been found.
 It may have been in the north-west corner of room a.

 Room c originally formed an entity with room d (23.45 x 4.40).
 Later a dividing wall of opus latericium created the two rooms, that were not connected by a door.
 Room c had a floor at the height of the raised floor in room b (the present level of room c is considerably higher than that of rooms b and d).
 Room c has a floor of mosaic and marble slabs.
 Preserved are a geometric design, and a panel with four craters around a plus-sign, with the mouths turned inwards.
-There are white tesserae near the north wall and restored stretches.
+There are white tesserae near the north wall and in restored stretches.

 Room d has a door with a travertine threshold (w.
 3.15) leading to statio 6.
 The threshold has a raised edge on the west side.
 The north and south wall are of opus latericium.
 According to the plans of Vaglieri and Gismondi there were one or two doors or windows in the east wall.
 In room d marble fragments of inscriptions, statues and portraits were found, perhaps from the square.
 The room is separated from room e by a space 0.60 wide.